Jim Murray was sometimes caustic in print, but always gentle in public.

 He became one of the country's most widely-read sports columnists by having fun with events and with people.

 Imagination, hyperbole, literacy, humor, similes and a deft needle were always his staples.

 He entertained and informed several times a week with 800-900 carefully crafted words.

-Following tours of duty with Sports Illustrated, Time magazine, the Los Angeles Examiner, the New Haven Register and the Hartford Times, Murray was a Los Angeles Times sports columnist for well over 30 years.
+Following tours of duty with Sports Illustrated, Time magazine, the Los Angeles Examiner, the New Haven Register and the Hartford Times, Murray became a Los Angeles Times sports columnist for well over 30 years.

-Murray was the recipient of the AP Sports Editors Association Award for best column writing in 1984, the Red Smith Award for extended meritorious labor in sportswriting in 1982, the Headliner Award in 1965 and 1977, and an Alumni Medal from his alma mater, Trinity College, in 1972.
+Murray was the recipient of the AP Sports Editors Association Award for best column writing in 1984, the Red Smith Award for extended meritorious labor in sports writing in 1982, the Headliner Award in 1965 and 1977, and an Alumni Medal from his alma mater, Trinity College, in 1972.

 1987 J.G.
 Taylor Spink Award Winner Jim Murray - BL-1230-88 (National Baseball Hall of Fame Library)